kamil-krecisz/Cat-and-Mouse-game/README.md

 ## 🚧 Planned Features

 - Cheese-eating animation and mechanics for mice
-- Stamina system for both cat and mice
+- Stamina system for both cat and mice - DONE
-- UI menus and game over screen
+- Pause menu and game over screen
 - Sound effects and background music